KennyMcGeoch/LeetCodeExercises/README.md

 1869.
 Longer Contiguous Segments of Ones than Zeros (Easy) 1871.
 Jump Game VII (Medium)
 2007.
-Find Original Array From Doubled Array (Medium) 2099.
+Find Original Array From Doubled Array (Medium) 2095.
+Delete the Middle Node of a Linked List (Medium) 2099.
 Find Subsequence of Length K With the Largest Sum (Easy) 2404.
 Most Frequent Even Element (Easy)